 Content from a database

 Content can also come from a database.
-This is particularly useful if you already have a large set of data stored in a MySQL or other relational database, like a huge database of products or articles.
-In only a few steps you can transform data from those databases into Kirby pages that behave like any Kirby page in the frontend, i.e. you can use Kirby's API to access, filter or search content, and edit it in the Panel together with all your file based content.
+This is particularly useful if you already have a large set of data stored in a MySQL or other relational database, like a database of products or articles.
+You can transform data from such databases into Kirby pages that behave like any Kirby page in the frontend, i.e. you can use Kirby’s API to access, filter, or search the content.

-The example assumes a database table called comments with the following scheme:
+Our example assumes a database table called comments with the following schema:

 Create a new parent page